St. Thomas More Primary Science Curriculum

 Science allows pupils to make sense of the world around them through building up a body of key knowledge and developing an understanding of the specific disciplines of biology, chemistry and physics.
 It provides first hand experiences and support for children to develop enquiring minds, learning how to question and discuss science through collaboration.
 A planned range of practical experiences set in meaningful contexts helps to develop a range of investigative skills and allows children to take risks and learn from their mistakes, developing them into independent learners.
 Through exploring and asking questions, observing, testing and developing ideas.
 Whilst engaging in practical science experiences, children discover and make links to scientific concepts.
 They can use key foundational knowledge to explain what is occurring, predict how things will behave and analyse causes.

-Vision: To harness children’s natural excitement and curiosity, inspiring them to pursue scientific enquiry skills and investigate the world around them.
+We want to harness children’s natural excitement and curiosity, inspiring them to pursue scientific enquiry skills and investigate the world around them.

 At St Thomas More, our teaching and learning of Science aims to: